 Every diamond is unique, but the process of valuing a diamond remains the same.
-Understanding this process is important both when looking to sell and when looking to buy diamonds.
+Understanding this process and diamond values is important both when looking to sell and when looking to buy diamonds.
 We take a closer look at how diamonds are valued and diamond prices in general.

 Valuing a diamond is a nuanced and complex process that requires the expertise of a trained gemologist.
 Beginning with the 4 C’s (carat weight, cut, color, clarity grade), a gemologist will establish your diamond’s exact grading’s by weighing and examining the stone under magnification.